MapoftheInternet.com

 SEARCH ENGINE

-are sub-sets of the internet, a database of links that
+the internet, a database of links that some group or some robots know

 Mapoftheinternet.com does not map or limit via geographic